-Head Lake Real Estate Statistics
+Head Lake Waterfront Cottages Statistics

 Property Types (active listings)

-Search Head Lake Real Estate Listings
+Search Head Lake Waterfront Properties

-Head Lake Area
+Head Lake Area Information

 Head Lakes is in the Great Lakes Basin which consists of the Great Lakes and the surrounding land made up of several U.S. states and the province of Ontario.
-The lake’s surface forms a large drainage basin that feeds into the lakes.
+The lake’s surface form a large drainage basin that feeds into the lakes.

-Head Lake is in the village of Haliburton in south central Ontario, about 50 km from the southwest of Algonquin Park and 200 km to Toronto.
+Head Lake is in the village of Haliburton in south-central Ontario, about 50 km from the southwest of Algonquin Park and 200 km to Toronto.
 Ontario Highway 118 follows the western shore of Head Lake.

 While Head Lake is in the village of Haliburton, it also happens to be a part of the Municipality of Dysart et al which is as old as Canada itself, established in 1867.

-Head Lake Real Estate
+Head Lake Waterfront Cottages

 Waterfront and cottage properties in Head Lake are truly perfect for anyone who is looking for the ultimate outdoor experience with cozy cabin living - all in Ontario’s beautiful cottage country.